E-Song330/E-Song/README.md

   * Visualize composition of data
   * Visualize comparison of data

-For more information, check out the [presentation](https://github.com/popovstefan/IBM-Data-Science-Capstone-Project/blob/master/IBM_Data%20Science%20%40%20Coursera.pdf) files.
-For the actual code, take a look at the [Jupyter notebook](https://github.com/popovstefan/IBM-Data-Science-Capstone-Project/blob/master/Capstone_Project.ipynb).
+You can check out the results in [presentation](https://github.com/E-Song330/E-Song/blob/aaa2fa750bcacd9d537b3bcde5bc96d8cad4e337/5.%20Presentation%20(with%20Dashboard).pdf) files.

+Let's take a look from the [first step](!!